Khashoggi met crown prince's brother in D.C. months before killing

 The excuses being made for Jamal Khashoggi's murderOct.
 22, 201801:08

 When the negotiations went sour, a fight broke out and Khashoggi was killed, Saudi Arabia says.
-But Turkey's government insists the team went to Istanbul to murder Khashoggi and claims to have audiotapes proving he was killed and dismembered within minutes of entering the consulate, where he was seeking a document needed for his upcoming wedding.
+But Turkey's government insists that the team went to Istanbul to murder Khashoggi, and it claims to have audiotapes proving that he was killed and dismembered within minutes of having entered the consulate, where he was seeking a document he needed for his coming wedding.

-Prince Khalid, known informally by his nickname KBS, returned to Riyadh amid the investigation into Khashoggi's disappearance and has not returned to the U.S., fueling widespread speculation that he may not return as ambassador.
-Members of Congress and U.S. officials have expressed frustration with being told a version of events by the ambassador that turned out to be false: that Khashoggi had left the consulate alive.
+Prince Khalid, known informally by the nickname KBS, returned to Riyadh, the Saudi capital, amid the investigation into Khashoggi's disappearance and has not returned to the United States, fueling widespread speculation that he may not return as ambassador.
+Members of Congress and other U.S. officials have expressed frustration at having been being told a version of events by the ambassador that turned out to be false: that Khashoggi had left the consulate alive.

-The State Department has said it expects answers from Prince Khalid when he returns and that the U.S. is unaware of any change to his status as Saudi Arabia's ambassador to Washington.
+The State Department has said it expects answers from Prince Khalid when he returns and that the United States is unaware of any change in his status as ambassador.
 The Saudi Embassy and the Foreign Ministry in Riyadh have not announced any change in leadership, even as speculation mounts about potential replacements.

-In a lengthy text message that Prince Khalid sent to contacts in Washington four days after Khashoggi's disappearance, later distributed to the media by the Saudi Embassy, Prince Khalid said that the missing Washington Post columnist "has many friends in the Kingdom, including myself."
-He said that he and Khashoggi had "maintained regular contact when he was in Washington."
+In a long text message that Prince Khalid sent to contacts in Washington four days after Khashoggi disappeared and later distributed to the media by the Saudi Embassy, Prince Khalid said the missing Washington Post columnist "has many friends in the Kingdom, including myself."
+He said he and Khashoggi had "maintained regular contact when he was in Washington."

 "Jamal is a Saudi citizen whose safety and security is a top priority for the Kingdom, just as is the case with any other citizen," Prince Khalid wrote on Oct.
 8. "We will not spare any effort to locate him."